 Family support is an important part of the complete communication network that helps students to succeed.
 We encourage families to consider their students as their primary source of information for how things are going at Landmark College.
 We also encourage students to regularly communicate progress and concerns to their parents or guardians.
 We also understand that achieving complete reliance on the student for information is a process.

 Core Advisors at the Associate level serve as the primary source of contact for the families of students in our educational program.
-Parents or guardians who have been included on a student’s approved contact list, will be provided with contact information for advisors at the beginning of each semester.
+Parents or guardians included on a student’s approved contact list will be provided with contact information for advisors at the beginning of each semester.
 Parents or guardians can contact advisors with questions regarding their student’s academic program and progress.

-At the Baccalaureate level, it is expected that students are communicating their progress and goals to their parents directly.
-If families have concerns, they are encouraged to contact the Dean of the School that houses the student’s Bachelor degree program.
+At the Baccalaureate level, it is expected that students will communicate their progress and goals to their parents directly.
+If families have concerns, they are encouraged to contact the Dean of the School that houses the student’s bachelor’s degree program.